tompazourek/Colourful/docs/topic-conversion.md

 Other color spaces might have different metadata that might be useful or even required to configure for some kinds of conversions.
 To see what conversion metadata is available, always check the parameters of the `.FromXXX(...)` and `.ToXXX(...)` methods to see what you can configure.

-For most color spaces, you'll see the white point setting.
+For most color spaces, you'll see a white point setting.

 ## Converter object